-Spice promises a wide variety of colouration to your sound through saturation ranging from subtle enhancements to “hardcore fuzz with feedback”.
+Spice promises to add a wide variety of colouration to your sound.
+The saturation can range from subtle to “hardcore fuzz with feedback”.

-The effects unit will comprise of six main functions.
-First up is a pre-filter with high and low pass filters, while the digital section will feature bit distortion and sample rate reduction.
+The effects unit will offer six main functions.
+First up is a pre-filter with high- and low-pass filters, while the digital section will feature bit distortion and sample rate reduction.

-The unit finishes up with a mixer including dry and wet controls, an envelope follower and a feedback section with three independent feedback channels.
+The unit finishes up with a mixer that includes dry and wet controls, an envelope follower and a feedback section with three independent feedback channels.

-All the functions bar the feedback section are accessible independently from each other, utilising the I/O section, which features eight CV inputs.
+All the functions bar the feedback section are accessible independently from each other.
+The I/O section features eight CV inputs.
 All eight parameters have an LED to show the current state, while the Bit Rate section has a seven-segment display.

 Spice is now on Kickstarter, with just over a week to go, so you'll need to get pledging fast if you want this effects unit to become a reality... and we know you do.